A Guide to Car Finance: HP and PCP

 What is HP?

-It’s really simple to follow.
-Drivers pay a deposit followed by monthly payments, with interest included, and at the end of the agreement, they have the option to own the car if they pay an ‘Option Fee’.
+HP is a more straightforward process to follow than other finance options.
+You pay a sizeable deposit followed by monthly payments, with interest included and, at the end of the agreement, you have the option to own the car if you pay an ‘Optional Final Payment fee’.

 How does HP work?

-The initial deposit is usually at least 10% of what the car is priced at.
-This can either be paid in cash or as a part-exchange, or both.
-Once this is paid, you will begin paying the monthly payments for a fixed period, and at the end of the agreement, you are able to pay the ‘Option Fee’, which will give you full ownership of the vehicle.
+The first deposit is usually at least 10% of what the car is priced at which, if you are in the position to do this, is a fantastic way of keeping monthly payments and end of contract lump sums at a smaller amount.
+This deposit can either be paid in cash or as a part-exchange, or both.
+Once this is paid, you will begin paying the monthly payments for a fixed period and at the end of the agreement, you can pay the ‘Optional Final Payment fee,’ which will give you full ownership of the vehicle.

 Who is HP suitable for?

 Hire Purchase is a great option for both private and business customers, especially if you want to own the vehicle at the end of the agreement.